launchport/helix-flare/README.md

 ### Delegate execution to Durable Objects

-`createExecutor()` allows you to select your durable object in the worker, before forwarding the graphql request to it.
+`createExecutor(request: Request, selectDurableObject: (args: Record<string, any | undefined>, context: undefined | TContext)` allows you to select your durable object in the worker, before forwarding the graphql request to it.
 You have access the graphql variables, parameters and the query or mutation the user is doing.

 ```ts
 // worker.ts